xyngular/py-xinject/README.md

     So there are performance considerations to try and keep connection open and to reuse it.
   - See `xyn_aws` for a special Dependency subclass that wraps boto clients/resources, allows you to lazily get a shared aws client/resource.
-    - It also uses a more advance feature, ActiveResourceProxy, to represent boto resources/clients that are importable into other modules and directly usable.
+    - It also uses a more advance feature, CurrentDependencyProxy, to represent boto resources/clients that are importable into other modules and directly usable.
 - Common configuration or setting values
   - See also: